 - Monitor service levels and alert agents to move to a ready state to take calls when volume spikes.

 - Monitor volume across channels and alert agents to move to the high-volume channel.

 - Optimize schedule adherence to keep agents on track.

-Automation will become even more critical as contact centers evolve from “tethered” remote models (where remote agents remain in close proximity to facilities and return frequently for training, coaching and other activities) to true virtual work from home models, where agents are geographically dispersed and spend 100% of their time in their home office.
+Automation will become even more critical as contact centers evolve from “tethered” remote models (where remote agents remain near facilities and return frequently for training, coaching and other activities) to true virtual work from home models, where agents are geographically dispersed and spend 100 percent of their time in their home office.

 With workforce automation, companies can enable remote agents to be as productive as if they were sitting at their stations within your center.
 This virus is just one example of how “the unexpected” can wreak havoc on our businesses and our way of life.

 In times of unprecedented change, organizations that move quickly to deploy critical technologies like Workforce Automation can take current challenges like these and reform operations into a sustainable, long-term competitive advantage.